 I learned this recipe when I was taking a cooking class right outside of Florence, Italy.
-The Chef made it with thighs; but I have chosen to use the whole chicken.
+Knowing I was Kosher,the Chef made all the recipes with vegetable stock so I could eat them.
+There was so substitution for the chicken; so I couldn’t taste it; but I could see it and smell it!
+The Chef made his recipe with thighs; but I have chosen to use the whole chicken.
 Rosemary, sage, olives, currants and white wine all come together to produce a wonderfully flavorful dish.
 The toasted pine nuts add a wonderful crunch and look beautiful scattered over the top of the platter.
 Serve them on the side if you have any guests who are allergic.

 Chicken with Currants, Pine Nuts and Olives